Battle of Leyte Gulf: Battle of the Sibuyan Sea (24 October 1944)

-However, one Japanese aircraft (a Yokosuka D4Y3 Judy) slipped through the defences, and at 09:38 hit the light carrier USS Princeton with a 551 lb armor-piercing bomb.
+However, one Japanese aircraft (a Yokosuka D4Y3 "Judy") slipped through the defences, and at 09:38 hit the light carrier USS Princeton with a 551 lb armor-piercing bomb.
 Just prior to the bomb hitting the carrier ten fighter planes had landed on the flight deck from a previous mission and in the hangar deck six fully loaded and fueled Grumman TBM Avenger torpedo bombers were waiting for the next mission.
 One of the torpedo bombers was directly hit by this bomb as it pierced the ship and exploded, triggering the other five torpedo bombers to also explode.
 The bomb hit the area of the ship where not only most of the torpedoes were stored but also bombs that were not stored securely.
 The resulting explosion caused a severe fire in Princeton's hangar and her emergency sprinkler system failed to operate.
 As the fire spread rapidly, a series of secondary explosions followed.
-The fire was gradually brought under control, but at 15:23 there was an enormous explosion (probably in the carrier's bomb stowage aft), causing more casualties aboard Princeton, and even heavier casualties—233 dead and 426 wounded—aboard the light cruiser Birmingham which was coming back alongside to assist with the firefighting.
+The fire was gradually brought under control, but at 15:23 there was an enormous explosion (probably in the carrier's bomb stowage aft), causing more casualties aboard Princeton, and even heavier casualties—241 dead and 412 wounded—aboard the light cruiser Birmingham which was coming back alongside to assist with the firefighting.
+Birmingham and the three destroyers Morrison, Gatling and Irwin remained with the stricken carrier after she fell out of formation.
+The destroyers initially attempted to come alongside and spray the burning carrier to help the ship's crew suppress the fires, but they repeatedly collided with Princeton in the heavy seas.
+Birmingham then came alongside instead, as her larger hull could better absorb collisions.
 Birmingham was so badly damaged, she was forced to retire.
-Another light cruiser and two destroyers were also damaged.
-All efforts to save Princeton failed, and after the remaining crew members were evacuated, she was finally scuttled—torpedoed by the light cruiser —at 17:50.
+The light cruiser Reno and destroyers Morrison and Irwin were also damaged.
+All efforts to save Princeton failed, and after the remaining crew members were evacuated, she was finally scuttled—torpedoed by Reno—at 17:50.
 Of Princeton's crew, 108 men were killed, while 1,361 survivors were rescued by nearby ships.
 USS Princeton was the largest American ship lost during the battles around Leyte Gulf, and the only Independence-class fast carrier sunk in combat during the war.
 17 Grumman F6F Hellcat fighters and 12 Grumman TBM Avenger torpedo bombers went down with Princeton.

-Planes from the carriers Intrepid and Cabot of Bogan's group attacked at about 10:30 scoring hits on the battleships Nagato, Yamato, and Musashi, and badly damaging the heavy cruiser Myōkō which retired to Borneo via Coron Bay.
+Planes from the carriers Intrepid and Cabot of Bogan's group attacked at about 10:30, scoring hits on the battleships Nagato, Yamato, and Musashi, and badly damaging the heavy cruiser Myōkō which retired to Borneo via Coron Bay.
 A second wave from Intrepid, Essex and Lexington later attacked, with VB-15 Helldivers and VF-15 Hellcats from Essex, scoring another 10 hits on Musashi.
 As she withdrew, listing to port, a third wave from Enterprise and Franklin hit her with an additional 11 bombs and eight torpedoes.
 After being struck by at least 17 bombs and 19 torpedoes, Musashi finally capsized and sank at about 19:35.